• Blog

 Kitchen

-For transport there is the Bukit Bintang MRT station and monorail line nearby.
+For transport, there is the Bukit Bintang MRT station and monorail line nearby.

-Overall this guesthouse worked out for me as a no frills budget guesthouse.
+Overall this guesthouse worked out for me as a no-frills budget guesthouse.
 This is most suitable if you are just looking for the cheapest room without staying in a dorm room.
 Book Sahabat Guesthouse online or search for more hotels in Kuala Lumpur.

 Filed Under: Accommodation Tagged With: guesthouse, kuala lumpur, malaysia

-Sign up for the weekly travel newsletter for the latest posts, and a roundup of best travel reads from around the web.
+Sign up for the newsletter for a summary of the latest posts, site updates, and other unblogged ramblings.

 About Nomadic Notes